What is radiosurgery?

 Proton beam therapy.
 Proton beam therapy is a type of particle beam radiation therapy.
-Rather than using rays of radiation, such as gamma rays or X-rays, particle beam therapy uses particles such as protons or neutrons.
+Rather than using rays of radiation, like gamma rays or X-rays, particle beam therapy uses particles, like protons or neutrons.
 Proton beam therapy is the most widely-used type of particle beam therapy.

 Proton beam therapy is useful in treating tumors or lesions that are small and/or have an irregular shape.
-The radiation dose can be more closely controlled with these systems, because the proton beam can be controlled to allow it to deposit its energy almost completely in the tumor or lesion being treated.
+The radiation dose can be more closely controlled with these systems.
+The proton beam can be controlled to allow it to deposit its energy almost completely in the tumor or lesion being treated.
 Other forms of radiation lose energy as they enter body tissues on their way to the tissue under treatment.

-Because the depth of the proton beam can be controlled so precisely, less damage occurs to normal tissues surrounding the area under treatment.
+Because the depth of the proton beam can be controlled so precisely, less damage happens to normal tissues surrounding the area under treatment.

 Proton beam therapy may be used for radiosurgery procedures or for fractionated radiotherapy (several smaller doses of radiation over a certain period of time).